ohmydroid/AugShuffleNet-Plus/README.md

 Model Acceleration comes from two aspects:

 1. We remove channel shuffle operation widely used in ShuffleNetV2 and AugShuffleNet, offering obvious improvement over training/inference speed.

-2.By enabling FIFO mode of feature rerangement, AugSHuffleNet-Plus allows parallel computing for both training and inference process.
+2. By enabling FIFO mode of feature rerangement, AugSHuffleNet-Plus allows parallel computing for both training and inference process.

 By replacing $K\times K$ depth-wise separable convolution with $K\times K$ regular convolution, it can be also a potential GPU-friendly model, which does not rely on residual connection and channel shuffle.